raphaelgatti/v2-ach-api-docs/source/includes/_events.md

 | Parameter | Description
 |-----------|------------|
-|_links | Contains links to the event and the associated resource
+|_links | Contains links to the event, associated resource, the account associated with the event, and the customer associated with the event (if any).
 |id | Event ID
 |created | ISO-8601 timestamp when event was created
-|accountId | ID of the associated account
 |topic | Type of event
 |resourceId | ID of the resource associated with the event.